aws/aperf/README-EKS.md

 docker push ${APERF_ECRREPO}:latest
 ```

-Your APerf contenarized image should now be available on the ECR registry.
+Your APerf containerized image should now be available on the ECR registry.

 ### Step 3: Run APerf on EKS